 Mifepristone has been found to be most effective when administered in combination with a prostaglandin such as misoprostol.
-Elements of the procedure, such as who may prescribe, the type of prostaglandin, the method of administration, the dosage, and the number of days of pregnancy in which mifepristone is an option, vary worldwide.
+Elements of the procedures, such as who may prescribe, the type of prostaglandin, the method of administration, the dosage, and the number of days of pregnancy which mifepristone is an option, vary worldwide.

-In the United States, medication abortion using mifepristone and misoprostol may be provided by any licensed health care provider authorized to prescribe medications, in accordance with state laws.
+In the United States, medication abortion using mifepristone and misoprostol may be provided by a physician or other clinician under the supervision of a physician who is